 COMING TOGETHER to PROTECT CHILDREN FROM SEXUAL ABUSE

 The Five Days of Action are about raising awareness and inspiring and educating adults to protect children.
-Children are specifically vulnerable to abuse during COVID-19.

 The YMCA of Central Florida is dedicated to caring for everyone in our community.
 We gladly take part in Five Days of Action because it’s incredibly important for at-risk children that the people in their lives are aware of the signs and know how to respond.